Interstate High Speed Rail Progress

 • Scenic Rail: 90-110 mph; twice daily

 A $10 billion 205 mph HSR project funded by a private company (Texas Central Railway) proposes to connect Houston to Dallas by 2021.
 Per current plans, Texas Central Railway wants to build the Dallas HSR Station in Southeast Dallas where they can Value Capture development on adjacent land.
-Officials representing downtown Dallas, DFW Airport and downtown Fort Worth are gravely concerned that Texas Central Railway may not extend HSR stations in those logical places to maximize patronage and transit connectivity that reduces airport runway and highway congestion.
+Officials representing downtown Dallas, DFW Airport and downtown Fort Worth are gravely concerned that Texas Central Railway may not extend HSR stations in those logical places to maximize patronage and transit connectivity that reduces airport and highway congestion.

 With proper funding, the Federal Railroad Administration can address both public and private interests by purchasing adjacent land and issuing tax credits to Texas Central Railway to extend the project to downtown Dallas, DFW Airport and downtown Fort Worth.
 In that manner, the HSR Division can orchestrate financial arrangements to satisfy Texas Central Railway’s Value Capture objectives and better serve public interests.